sparrc/cookbook/readme.md

 #### Directions:

 1. Start cooking the rice.
-1. (optional: roast chickpeas in the oven before adding to curry)
-1. Cook onions and garlic in a large pot with oil for about 5-10 minutes.
+1. Cook onions, carrots and garlic in a large pot with oil for about 5-10 minutes.
-1. Add spices and cook additional 10 minutes.
+1. Add salt and spices and cook additional 5 minutes.
-1. Add salt, tomatoes, water and coconut milk and bring to simmer.
+1. Add tomatoes and coconut milk and bring to simmer.
 1. Add greens and cilantro and cover, simmer til wilted, stirring occasionally.
-1. Use an immersion blender to roughly blend everything into a sauce.
+1. Use an immersion blender to roughly blend everything into a sauce, adding water if needed.
 1. Add the chickpeas to the sauce and heat through.
 Serve with rice.

 Squash and Apricot Tagine